Yaho7/latex-fastbuild/README.en.md

 - [English](./README.en.md)
 - [简体中文](./README.md)

-# Significantly Improve LaTeX Compilation Speed for Macos
+# Significantly Improve LaTeX Compilation Speed for Windows, MacOS, Linux

 ## Introduction

-About two months ago, I began systematically writing a paper and chose LaTeX among various typesetting tools.
-However, as my manuscript grew longer and included more images, compilation speed became increasingly slow—especially when inserting numerous PNG and JPEG images, each compilation often taking 60 seconds or longer.
+As the LaTeX manuscript grows longer and more images are added, the compilation speed becomes increasingly slower—especially when a large number of PNG or JPEG images are included, each compilation may take 60 seconds or even longer.

-This is because LaTeX needs to compress and convert these image formats to PDF during compilation before typesetting, which significantly slows down the process.
+This happens because LaTeX needs to compress and convert these image formats into PDF during compilation before performing typesetting, which significantly slows down the process.

 With the setup in this tutorial, you can **reduce the complete paper compilation time to under 5 seconds**.